Buddha Head Garden Statues

-The meaning behind Buddha statues
+The meaning behind Buddha Head Statues

 The statues are a representation of Siddhartha Gautama.
 Each statue depicts a different pose that plays an important role and is connected with the life of this historical figure.
 They differ in poses as well as in hand gestures.
 Here are a couple of variations which are most popular: